cyanogilvie/pgwire/README.md

 variation, a measure of how tightly the data cluster around the mean.
 High cv values indicate that some runs produce very different times (typically higher).

-These benchmarks had the critcl accelerated support available.
+These benchmarks had the jitc accelerated support available.
 The accelerator is a fast implementation of building a row list or dictionary given the data for row from the server.
 It helps most when a very large number of column values are returned for a query (either many rows, or many columns in each